Skip to main content

 Identifier: RG.004.01

 Scope and Contents Handwritten letter from N.D.
 Pendleton to Bishop William F. Pendleton.
 Pendleton hopes W.F.P. will agree to preach in Pittsburgh on the Sunday between the Ministers Council and the Teachers Meeting.
 The Pittsburgh Society is looking forward to the upcoming meetings, and they are hoping for a large turnout from Bryn Athyn.
-Pendleton had been preparing a paper on “The Son of Man and The Son of God,” but he has now decided against presenting a paper since he will be hosting the meetings....
+Pendleton had been preparing a paper on “The Son of Man and The Son of God,” but he has now decided against presenting a paper as he will be hosting the meetings.
+Pendleton...

 Dates: 1905-04-22